-- [54] Contained within the Rebuttal Document, the affidavit from the Civil Engineering Technologist is deemed by the Board to narrowly rebut evidence provided by the Respondent and therefore admissible.
-The Board notes that, due to its general nature, this affidavit would have been better placed in the Complainant's Disclosure Document as it expanded upon evidence contained therein; however the inclusion of this evidence does not prejudice the Respondent. - [55] The Board found the affidavit of the Civil Engineering Technologist, Ian Thomson (alternatively Ian Thompson), to be of little use.
-It spoke predominantly in general terms on an overall area with minimal specifics to the subject parcel.
+[53] Contained within the Rebuttal Document, the affidavit from the Civil Engineering Technologist is deemed by the Board to narrowly rebut evidence provided by the Respondent and therefore admissible.
+The Board notes that, due to its general nature, this affidavit would have been better placed in the Complainant's Disclosure Document as it expanded upon evidence contained therein; however the inclusion of this evidence does not prejudice the Respondent.

+[54] The Board found the affidavit of the Civil Engineering Technologist, Ian Thomson (alternatively Ian Thompson), to be of little use.
+It spoke predominantly in general terms on an overall area with one photograph apparently in the direction of the subject parcel which was tiny and provided the Board with no insight as to its farm status.